senthilnadan/tennis-kata/README.md

 Inspired by Emily Bache

 The original Tennis kata was developed by Emily Bache and can be found in a multi-language version at https://github.com/emilybache/Tennis-Refactoring-Kata.
-This Ruby-only version was prepared by David Vrensk.
+This JavaScript- version was prepared for experimentation.